Are you looking for writing motivation?

 The reason is you provided each of them a value they wanted and could relate to.
 When you were with your family, it was an obedient student’s story and with your friends, mostly teens, you talked about a girl.

-This is what will help you in your blog posts too.
+This is what will help you in your content too.

 Research what your audience wants.
-And then craft posts that provide some value to them.
+And then craft blog posts that provide some value to them.

 Solve their problems.